Ockerse/RPS/README.md

 Creating classes
 ----

-The first class we will be creating will keep track of
+The first class we will be creating will be creating variables based on the unique ID you created on the Apple Developer console.
+The code snibbet below is an example referencing the ones we created above this will be used later with the game logic.

 ```swift
 import Foundation